-The programmes aim to:
+Our programmes aim to:

-- enable graduates to exhibit a high level of practical and theoretical skills in computer science and business and management, together with a knowledge of currently available techniques and technologies. - 2) explore the principles that support developments in a rapidly changing subject. - 3) provide opportunities for students to understand the wide range of research challenges facing Computer Science, as well as the breadth and depth of research undertaken in this top-rated school, so they are prepared to embark on research here or elsewhere. - 4) develop competent professionals able to play a leading part in many different commercial, industrial and academic activities and adapt rapidly to changing technology. - 5) meet industry demand for high calibre graduates who will take a lead in continuing technological change. - 6) prepare students for the social, organisational and professional context in which they will be working. - 7) meet the educational requirements of the Engineering Council thus enabling graduates to progress to professional membership of the BCS and IEE and attain the highest professional status of Chartered Engineer. - 8) In addition, the with Industrial Experience programme aims to: give extensive practical experience of an industrial or business environment where students are able to apply and develop their skills, both technical and personal.
+- 1) enable graduates to exhibit a high level of practical and theoretical skills over a broad range of Computer Science together with a knowledge of currently available techniques and technologies. - 2) explore the principles that support developments in a rapidly changing subject. - 3) provide opportunities for students to understand the wide range of research challenges facing Computer Science, as well as the breadth and depth of research undertaken in this top-rated school, so they are prepared to embark on research here or elsewhere. - 4) develop competent professionals able to play a leading part in many different commercial, industrial and academic activities and adapt rapidly to changing technology. - 5) meet industry demand for high calibre graduates who will take a lead in continuing technological change. - 6) prepare students for the social, organisational and professional context in which they will be working. - 7) meet the educational requirements of the Engineering Council thus enabling graduates to progress to professional membership of the BCS and IET and attain the highest professional status of Chartered Engineer. - 8) In addition, the with Industrial Experience programmes aim to: give extensive practical experience of an industrial or business environment where students are able to apply and develop their skills, both technical and personal. - 9) In addition, the MEng programmes aim to: prepare high fliers for professional practice in Computer Science by enhanced depth and breadth of study together with increased emphasis on industrial relevance through industrially related group projects.